-- The Digital Director acts as a lead for the Council regarding the use of Al technology and works with departments to monitor compliance with and enforce the policy. - Monitoring staff use of AI will, in the first instance, fall to line managers and DPLOs. - The Information Governance Group and the Digital Director will communicate, promote and regulate AI use, providing or arranging for training to be given where necessary. - The Data Protection Officer is responsible for providing advice on data protection obligations in relation to AI use. - Digital Services will provide technical support and guidance on the operation of AI. - The Information Governance Group will be responsible for the Governance of AI and the review of this policy. - The Caldicott Guardian provides a significant role in any ethical decisions around the use of AI and acts as the 'conscience' of the Council. - The Council Digital Champions have a role to provide support to help people with the introduction of Microsoft 365 in the Council.
+- The Digital Director acts as a lead for the Council regarding the use of Al technology and works with departments to monitor compliance with and enforce the policy. - Monitoring staff use of AI will, in the first instance, fall to line managers and Data Protection Liaison Officers (DPLOs). - The Information Governance Group and the Digital Director will communicate, promote and regulate AI use, providing or arranging for training to be given where necessary. - The Data Protection Officer is responsible for providing advice on data protection obligations in relation to AI use. - Digital Services will provide technical support and guidance on the operation of AI in lieu of the creation of the AI Centre of Excellence (COE). - The Information Governance Group will be responsible for the Governance of Al and the review of this policy. - The Caldicott Guardian provides a significant role in any ethical decisions around the use of AI and acts as the 'conscience' of the Council. - The Council Digital Champions have a role to provide support to help people with the introduction of Microsoft 365 in the Council.